collab-uniba/personality/README.md

 The final results of the scripts (i.e., developers' monthly scores per project) are stored [here](https://raw.githubusercontent.com/collab-uniba/personality/master/src/python/export_results/personality.csv) (CSV format).
 Instead, the entire MySQL database, containing the data scraped from the Apache website, the email archives, and the code metadata obtained from GitHub, is stored [here](https://mega.nz/#!IQ91SAZJ!HXIdsZTT9qay3a-BbFAIJUzaPaktWaSr1pCF-ZwH_tY).

-The dump can be imported into a db named `apache` as follows:
+The dump can be imported into a pre-existing db named `apache` as follows:

 ```bash
 $ mysql -u <username> -p<PlainPassword> apache < apachebig5.sql